 - 1. Click 3.Install NVIDIA VGA Driver > Yes. - 2.
 Click AGREE AND CONTINUE (button) to accept the terms of the license agreement. - 3.
 Click Next. - 4.
-Click the Restart Now button to complete the installation.
+Click Restart Now to restart the computer.

 After all the drivers have been installed (an internet connection is required) run the NVIDIA GeForce Experience by clicking the desktop icon (or App).